Aleaume/UdacityML_P3/starter_file/README.md

 ### On the Model itself:

 A lot improvement has to be done on that model to be successful.
 Accuracy is poor.
 For instead I believe a better & larger volume of data would help.
+For the purpose of this course I could have definitely taken an "easier" dataset and achieve better results, such as the typical "heart attack" datasets.

+Also, on the Hyperdrive part I think I could have tested maybe more parameters.